digitalutsc/arks-service/README.md

     static public $mysql_dbname = ''; // please enter the name of database which you have just created.
     static public $mysql_port = 3306;
     static public $path_db_backup = "/var/www/ark-services/db/backup/";

+    // for Admin account's password encryption/decryption
+    static public $encryption_key = ""; // enter a random and complicated string
+    static public $securekey = 0; // change 0 to a different and long number

 }

 ````